SeyfullahSemen/VMGSDK/README.md

 ```
 ### 4. Inside a scrollView

 Inside scrollviews we need to get informed of the scroll sate of the view.
 By doing so, the SDK will control the ad view expansion and playback state.
-To do this, call the `VMGScrollEvent` method on the fragment with the scroll position and root layout as arguments.
+To do this, call the `VMGScrollEvent`
+method on the fragment with the `NestedScrollView` and the `WebView` or the `ViewGroup` as arguments.

 ```java